GoodforGod/testcontainers-extensions/postgres/README.md

     void test(@ContainerPostgresConnection JdbcConnection connectionInParam) {
         connection.execute("CREATE TABLE users (id INT NOT NULL PRIMARY KEY);");
         connection.execute("INSERT INTO users VALUES(1);");
-        connection.execute("INSERT INTO users VALUES(2);");
+        connection.assertInserted("INSERT INTO users VALUES(2);");
         var usersFound = connection.queryMany("SELECT * FROM users;", r -> r.getInt(1));
         assertEquals(2, usersFound.size());
+        connection.assertQueriesEquals(2, "SELECT * FROM users;");
     }
 }
 ```

 ### External Connection

-In case you want to use some external Postgres instance that is running in CI or other place for tests, you can use special environment variables
+In case you want to use some external Postgres instance that is running in CI or other place for tests (due to docker limitations or other),
-and extension will use them to propagate connection and no Postgres containers will be running in such case.
+you can use special *environment variables* and extension will use them to propagate connection and no Postgres containers will be running in such case.

 Special environment variables:
 - `EXTERNAL_TEST_POSTGRES_JDBC_URL` - Postgres instance JDBC url.